gabgaballday/twyn-docs/products-and-ecosystem.md

 A: Yes.
 ImpactAPI is open-source and free to use.

 **Q: Is Twyn a publicly traded company?**
-A: No. Twyn Global is community-funded and privately held.
+A: No. Twyn Global is privately held.

 ---